 Item Description Hosts Specify the hosts allowed to access the NFS share, access permission, and a target to be mapped as an anonymous user.
 You can specify multiple hosts to access the NFS share.
-Add RW > tton to permit read-write access to the NFS share for I hosts by using the specified anonymous mapping Add RO > tton to permit read-only access to the NFS share for I hosts by using the specified anonymous mapping < Delete Click this bu tton to delete a host from Selected Hosts . cal length (specified length + 5 bytes) of the specified etwork addresses must be less than 1,258 bytes.
+Add RW > Click this button to permit read-write access to the NFS share for the specified hosts by using the specified anonymous mapping setting.
+Add RO > Click this button to permit read-only access to the NFS share for the specified hosts by using the specified anonymous mapping setting. < Delete Click this bu tton to delete a host from Selected Hosts .
+Note that the total length (specified length + 5 bytes) of the specified host names or network addresses must be less than 1,258 bytes.
 Host/network Specify 255 characters or fewer.
 Specify a host name beginning with an alphabetic character and consisting of alphanumeric characters, hyphens (-), and underscores ().
 If you specify a host alias, the official host name also must be 255 characters or fewer.
 In addition to the host name and the IP address, you can use the following formats: Netgroup Specify an NIS netgroup.
 For example, for @group , only the host segment is extracted from the netgroup members.
-IP network To permit all hosts in the subnetwork to access the NFS share, specify the IP address and the netmask in the following format: address/netmask The netmask can be specified in dotted decimal format or as a prefix length (Specify a prefix length for IPv6).
+IP network To permit all hosts in the subnetwork to access the NFS share, specify the IP address and the netmask in the following format: address / netmask The netmask can be specified in dotted decimal format or as a prefix length (Specify a prefix length for IPv6).
 DNS domain Specify the name of the DNS domain to which NFS clients belong, with a period (.) added at the beginning of the name.
 Example: .example.com Wild card To specify all hosts, use an asterisk () as a wild card.
 When the NFS client machine has multiple network interfaces communicating with the HDI system,